top of page

 Classification - 2:1

-In 2020, I made the decision to fully embrace my passion by returning to college to pursue a Performing Arts foundation degree.
-Juggling my studies with a part-time job as an MOT tester was challenging, but it instilled in me the importance of persistence and hard work.
-After completing my foundation degree, I earned a BA (Hons) in Acting and Performance at Sheffield Hallam University, where I stepped out of my comfort zone and focused on honing my acting skills and growing as a performer.
+In 2020, I made the decision to fully commit to my passion by returning to college to pursue a foundation degree in Performing Arts.
+Balancing my studies alongside a part-time job as an MOT tester was demanding, but it strengthened my resilience, discipline, and work ethic.
+After completing my foundation degree, I went on to achieve a BA (Hons) in Acting and Performance at Sheffield Hallam University, where I pushed myself beyond my comfort zone, refined my craft, and developed both confidence and depth as a performer.

 © 2023 by Drew Sinclair.